squaresLab/BugZoo/docs/integration_artefacts.rst

 5. Registering with RepairBox
 -----------------------------

-Once you've created a Git repository for your dataset, go ahead and register the repository as a source with your local RepairBox installation:
+Once you've followed the steps above, go ahead and register your repository as a source with your local RepairBox installation:

 .. code-block:: bash

   $ repairbox source add https://your-repo-url-goes-here.git

+The artefacts provided by your source will thereafter be known to RepairBox [#]_.
+(Note that before they can be used, you'll need to install them via the CLI or the Python API.)

 .. [#]  An earlier version of RepairBox used a *centralised* approach to provide